alecryanhunter/README-Creator/README.md

 ## Installation

 In order to use the README Creator, clone this repo onto your local machine.
 Make sure you have NODE.js installed.
-Once done, navigate to this repository, and run the index.js file using the command 'node index.js'.
-Fill out the prompts, and then your created README will be placed in the 'output' folder.
+Run the `npm install` command to install the Inquirer module.

 ## Usage

 A video demonstration of the project can be found [here.](https://drive.google.com/file/d/1X5VTpgXuOsOCoo2sNAirb1BlZ8RaGwS5/view?usp=share_link)

+Navigate to this repository, and run the index.js file using the command `node index.js`.
+Fill out the prompts, and then your created README will be placed in the 'output' folder.

 ## Credits

-Uses Inquirer Ver.
+Uses Inquirer ver.
 8.2.4 package, and it's dependencies.
+Uses NODE.js ver.
+16.